KeunwooPark/DeepFisheyeDataset/README.md

 ```

 ## Joint data format
-Join data of a single frame is in a single txt file.
+Joint data of a single frame is in a single txt file.
 It has 3 X 21 numbers that are separated by commas.
 Three consecutive number represent x,y,z of a single joint.
 Origin is the fisheye camera.
 The below picture shows the order of the joints in txt files.

 ![hand_model](hand_model.png)